AWARD GUIDE 2014-15 (pdf)

 Middle Class Scholarship

 The Middle Class Scholarship (MCS) is a new program beginning in the 2014-15 academic year that provides a scholarship to eligible undergraduate students with family income up to $150,000.
+2014-15 Middle Class Scholarships will be awarded in October 2014.

 CSU, Chico students must meet the following eligibility requirements: